jovibor/HexCtrl/README.md

 ```
 Returns a pointer to the data offset no matter what mode the control works in.

+> [!NOTE]
-Note that in the Virtual mode returned data size can not exceed current [cache size](#getcachesize), and therefore may be less than the size acquired.
+In the Virtual mode returned data size can not exceed current [cache size](#getcachesize), and therefore may be less than the size acquired.
 In the default mode returned pointer is just an offset from the data pointer set in the [`SetData`](#setdata) method.

 ### [](#)GetDataSize
 ```cpp